issuu/ocaml-protoc-plugin/README.md

 The distributed google types are compiled using default parameters.

-If you want to change this, or add type annotaions, you can copy the [dune](https://github.com/issuu/ocaml-protoc-plugin/tree/master/src/google_types/dune) from the distribution to your own project, and make alterations there.
+If you want to change this, or add type annotations, you can copy the [dune](https://github.com/issuu/ocaml-protoc-plugin/tree/master/src/google_types/dune) from the distribution to your own project, and make alterations there.
 See the [echo\_deriving](https://github.com/issuu/ocaml-protoc-plugin/tree/master/examples/echo_deriving)